-You are looking for a magnetic nano.
+You are looking for a large micro container, at the base of the old city walls.
 There are a lot of muggles around therefore MAXIMUM STEALTH IS REQUIRED.
 Bring your own pen to sign the logbook.

 This cache is part of the Jerusalem’s Gates Series.
 Don't forget to find the clue at this location, so to solve for the location of the final cache.